 Book cover for I Wanna New Room as an example of opinion writing mentor texts

-After his successful angling for a pet in I Wanna Iguana, Alex tries using note-writing to broach his next request: A room of his own, away from his pesky younger brother.
+After his successful angling for a pet in I Wanna Iguana, Alex tries using note-writing to broach his next request: a room of his own, away from his pesky younger brother.
 The parent-child communication includes plenty of examples of making and responding to counterarguments.

 Book cover for Be Glad Your Dad is Not an Octopus! as an example of opinion writing mentor texts

 This author’s opinion is that you should appreciate your dad for who he is.
-He makes his case with plenty of arguments grounded in facts—facts that show that if your dad was an animal, he could be even more gross, embarrassing, or annoying!
+He makes his case with plenty of arguments grounded in facts—facts that show that if your dad were an animal, he could be even more gross, embarrassing, or annoying!

-12. Earrings! by Judith Viorst (K-3)
+18. Earrings! by Judith Viorst

 Book cover for Earrings! as an example of opinion writing mentor texts

-A young girl desperately wants her ears pierced, but her parents’ respond to her begging with a firm “No.” Ask students to evaluate the merits of her various arguments.
+A young girl desperately wants her ears pierced, but her parents respond to her begging with a firm no. Ask students to evaluate the merits of her various arguments.
 Which are strong?
 Which are just whiny?

 Book cover for Pick a Picture, Write an Opinion! as an example of opinion writing mentor texts

-14. I Hate My Cats (A Love Story) by Davide Cali (K-3)
+20. I Hate My Cats (A Love Story) by Davide Cali

 Book cover for I Hate My Cats (A Love Story) as an example of opinion writing mentor texts